composer/composer/doc/03-cli.md

 ## Bash Completions

-To install bash completions you can run `composer completion bash > completion.bash` (put the file in /etc/bash_completion.d/composer to make it load automatically in new terminals) and then `source completion.bash` to enable it in the current terminal session.
+To install bash completions you can run `composer completion bash > completion.bash`.
+This will create a `completion.bash` file in the current directory.
+Then execute `source completion.bash` to enable it in the current terminal session.
+Move and rename the `completion.bash` file to `/etc/bash_completion.d/composer` to make it load automatically in new terminals.

 ## Global Options